StanislavBreadless/ethwarsaw-hackathon/README.md

 - [+] Basic implementation of the Ethereum -> Aleph Zero message passing.
 - [+] Backend deployment used for tracking deposit events.
+- [+] Front-end for the Ethereum part of the bridge.

 ## What is to be done?

 - [ ] Consensus validation logic.
 - [ ] Full event inclusion validation.
 - [ ] Integrate zero-knowledge proofs.
+- [ ] Front-end for the Aleph Zero part of the bridge.